Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

-How to create DOCX document from a template in Microsoft Flow, Azure Logic Apps and PowerApps
+How to create DOCX document from a template in Power Automate (Microsoft Flow), Azure Logic Apps and PowerApps
 ==============================================================================================================
 Let’s suppose you want to automate the process of generating invoices in your company.
 This article will describe how to create a DOCX document from a template with the help of `Processes <../../../user-guide/processes/index.html>`_, a `Plumsail Documents <https://plumsail.com/documents/>`_ feature.